Die Tageszeitung: "Potato Affair"

 On 26 June 2006 Die Tageszeitung published a satirical article on its last page, headlined Die Wahrheit (the truth) that is reserved for satire and nonsense.
-It was titled Polens neue Kartoffel.
-Schurken, die die Welt beherrschen wollen.
-Heute: Lech „Katsche“ Kaczynski (The new potato of Poland.
+It was titled "The new potato of Poland.
 Rogues who want to rule the world.
-Today: Lech „Katsche“ Kaczynski).
-This article ridiculed the Polish politicians President of Poland Lech Kaczyński and Prime Minister of Poland Jarosław Kaczyński.
+Today: Lech 'Katsche' Kaczynski".
+This article ridiculed Polish president Lech Kaczyński and prime minister Jarosław Kaczyński.
 Lech Kaczyński then cancelled talks that were scheduled between Germany, Poland and France (the Weimar Triangle), officially for reasons of sickness.